-First, districts should establish and apply transparent and objective criteria for identifying existing schools, or neighborhoods where a Texas Partnership would address a specific community need.
-That could mean launching an innovation school partnership in a rapidly growing part of town or restarting a struggling school at risk of closure as a turnaround partnership school.
-This first step should produce a list of possible partnership schools the district can share with potential partner organizations.
-The list also serves as starting point for working with school communities in the partnership process.
+First, districts should establish and apply transparent and objective criteria for identifying existing schools or neighborhoods where a Texas Partnership would address a specific community need.
+That could mean launching a new partnership at an Innovation School in a rapidly growing part of town or restarting a struggling school at risk of closure as a Turnaround School.
+This first step should produce a list of likely partnership schools the district can share with potential partner organizations.
+The list also serves as a starting point for working with school communities in the partnership process.

-Secondly, districts should identify schools for a Texas Partnership based on the school performance framework or additional criteria, such as school readiness, community support, and potential for matching it with qualified partner organizations.
+Secondly, districts should identify schools for a Texas Partnership based on a school performance framework or additional criteria, such as school readiness, community support, and potential for matching it with qualified partner organizations.
 Districts should also consider alternative school actions, such as school closure or redesign, that may be more appropriate for meeting district and school objectives.
-Through this two-step approach, districts will be able to narrow the list of potential schools to focus on those most likely to succeed.

 Engage the School Community

 It is critical that the district communicate clearly and consistently with all of its stakeholders.
 The district should clearly articulate the reasons for the partnership, the goals for partnership, and what families can expect from the process.
 It is also essential to set clear expectations for community involvement.
 Community members should know when they will have an opportunity to vote, shape a policy or statement, or provide feedback – and how the district will then use that information to develop the partnership.